Symbotic Inc. (SYM) deserves closer scrutiny

-A share of Symbotic Inc. (NASDAQ:SYM) closed at $27.84 per share on Tuesday, up from $25.94 day before.
-While Symbotic Inc. has overperformed by 7.32%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SYM rose by 181.21%, with highs and lows ranging from $28.48 to $8.75, whereas the simple moving average jumped by 91.00% in the last 200 days.
+As of Friday, Symbotic Inc.’s (NASDAQ:SYM) stock closed at $27.94, up from $27.27 the previous day.
+While Symbotic Inc. has overperformed by 2.46%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SYM rose by 182.22%, with highs and lows ranging from $29.00 to $8.75, whereas the simple moving average jumped by 89.15% in the last 200 days.

 Top 5 EV Tech Stocks to Buy for 2023